Jekyll One

 2 Global includes used by all (Asciidoc) content sources

-5 Content folder which contains all blog posts
+5 Content folder that contains all blog posts

-6 Content folder which contains all (article) pages
+6 Content folder that contains all (article) pages

 7 Central Jekyll site configuration

-10 Central (NPM) project file to manage a website
+10 Central NPM project file used to manage the site

 Manage existing J1 Projects

-If you have’nt created a website at Github or you won’t use the service providers Github and Netlify for now, you can create a local J1 Project.
-To create and manage pure local J1 projects, you don’t need any service provider.
-Continue for pur local projects on the next section Create new J1 projects.
+If you have not yet created a website on GitHub, or you do not want to use GitHub and Netlify for now, you can still create a local J1 project.
+To create and manage purely local J1 projects you do not need any service provider.
+In that case, skip ahead to Create new J1 projects.

 Remote repo (my-start) on Github